COVID-19 information for students, agents and the international education sector

 For students – go to NauMai NZ for information especially for international students in New Zealand.

-Here is a high level overview of Level 2:
+Here is a high-level overview of Alert Level 1:

 Information for international students on COVID-19 and Alert Levels is available on NauMai NZ, an Education New Zealand resource to support international students studying in New Zealand.